Chakib08/TensorFlow---TensorRT-YOLOv3/README.md

 3. Using anaconda with the CLI :
 `$ sudo conda install tensorflow==1.15`

+You need also to install this library for drawing if not installed :
+- Pillow : `$ sudo conda install pillow`

 ## Running the sample

 1. Get your custom frozen graph or directly run the script trt_yolov3.py to use YOLOv3 or YOLOv3-Tiny.